 Dental Bone Grafts after Tooth Extraction in Deltona, Fl

-If you needing to have a tooth taken out, a bone graft can help to preserve the height and width of the bone, so in the future, if you desire a dental implant to replace that tooth, you don’t have significant bone loss that often comes after extractions.
+If you needing to have a tooth taken out, a bone graft can help to preserve the height and width of the bone, so in the future, if you desire a dental implant to replace that tooth, you don’t have significant bone loss that often happens after extractions.
 The bone tends to shrink downward and inward.
 By doing a bone graft immediately after, typically on the same day as an extraction, you can prevent that shrinkage.
 Putting bone grafting material directly into the socket as the tooth is removed acts as a scaffold for new bone to grow on and it protects the clot thereby speeds up the healing.

 If you need to have a tooth taken out, a bone graft can help to preserve the height and width of the bone, so in the future, if you desire a dental implant to replace that tooth, you don’t have significant bone loss that often comes after extractions.
 The bone tends to shrink downward and inward.
 By doing a bone graft immediately after, typically on the same day as an extraction, you can prevent that shrinkage.
 Putting bone grafting material directly into the socket as the tooth is removed acts as a scaffold for new bone to grow on and it protects the clot thereby speeds up the healing.